Block/Whitelist Edge Extensions using Intune

 Find the Extension ID

-• Search for the Extension that you want to whitelist.
+• Search for the Extension that you want to Whitelist.
 Let’s take Adobe Acrobat as an example.
 Please search for the Extension and then click on it.

 Find the Extension ID